SpencerS2027/sss23bFinalFinalProjectVR1Fa2025/README.md

 I have chosen the Buddha, once again, as inspirational context for this game.
 The first level is a trial to prove your worth, and the second level is an oppurtunity to cast out the things covered in the 5 beginner vows barring : sexual immorality, killing, drug use, lying, and stealing.
 Physically, they appeared as a bed, an axe, a cake, a megaphone, and gloves, respectively.

-I hope you enjoy my unity animation and the trash basketball.
+I hope you enjoy my unity animation and the throwing game (find the extra cakes!)

-I coded the trash basketball fires with claude.

 assets used:
 axe https://polyhaven.com/a/wooden_axe_03,